Have yourself a MoneySaving Christmas… starting with the best way to bag a cheap, sustainable Christmas jumper from only £3

 - Stick shiny festive stickers on your jumper – but remember to peel them off before washing!

-- Use fabric paints to write a festive message, such as “Lethal Weapon is a Christmas film” (just my personal opinion!)
+- Use fabric paints to write a festive message, such as “Lethal Weapon is a Christmas film” (if it's set at Christmas, it's a Christmas film!)

-- Embroider small snowflakes on a jumper or top
+- Embroider or crochet small snowflakes on a jumper or top (see my attempt below)

 - Sew on small beads or sequins (these last two may require a bit of needle-and-thread know-how)